salsalabs/goengage/cmd/activity/fundraise/dedication_with_ids/README.md

 # Dedication report

 Go application to retrieve donations that have a dedication (in memory of or in honor of).
+This is a client-specific app that does not have general application.

 The user provides an Engage token and a date range.
-The app finds the donations with dedications and writes selected information to a CSV.

 The default date range is Monday to Sunday of last week.
-See the Usage section for more information about using other date ranges.
+See the Usage section for more information.

+The app finds the donations with dedications and writes information to a CSV.
+* Personal information (name, email, address)
+* Donation information (date, amount)
+* Dedication information (type, dedication, notify)
+* Dedication address information (custom field in the donor's supporter record)

 ## Prerequisites